Graduate School Faculty Handbook

 Employing the procedures of their department or program, department chairs or directors of non-department-based graduate programs recommend prospective full and associate members of the Graduate Faculty to the dean of the Graduate School.
 Proposed full members of the Graduate Faculty are to be recommended according to the following guidelines:

-- The faculty member is either full-time in a regular tenure-track appointment, or holds some continuing status such as Adjunct or Research Professor while engaged full-time in teaching and research.
+- The faculty member is either full-time in a regular tenure-track appointment, or holds some continuing status such as Research Professor while engaged full-time in teaching and research.

 - The faculty member is actively engaged in a program of research that may serve as a model for graduate students.